michelragai/vault-course/lab-01/01-instructions.md

-# Lab 01 - Install Vault-test
+# Lab 01 - Install Vault
 Welcome to the first lab!
 In this lab you will install the HashiCorp Vault program to your system.
 Remember, in this course, I am demonstrating on a Debian Linux virtual machine.
 Let's go!